 - Verify your locations: This can be done through your Google Business portal.

-- Keep your hours accurate: Remember to update them for holidays or different seasons.
+- Keep your hours accurate: Remember to update them for holidays or seasons.

 - Respond to reviews: Replying to reviews shows that you value your customers and take their feedback seriously.